safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

 const safeService = new SafeApiKit({ chainId })
 ```

-Using the `chainId`, we will map internally the URL to the corresponding Safe Transaction Service endpoint.
-If we don't have a deployment for the desired chain, then the `txServiceUrl` should be used.
+Using the `chainId` is enough for chains where Safe runs a Transaction Service.
+For those chains where Safe doesn't run a service, use the `txServiceUrl` parameter to set the custom service endpoint.

 ```js
 const safeService = new SafeApiKit({